Computing homotopy classes for diagrams: Abstract

 \section{Abstract}

-We present an algorithm that, given finite simplicial sets $X$, $A$, $Y$ with an action of a finite group $G$, computes the set $[X,Y]^A_G$ of homotopy classes of equivariant maps $\ell \colon X \to Y$ extending a given equivariant map $f \colon A \to Y$ under the stability assumption $\dim X^H \leq 2 \conn Y^H$ and $\conn Y^H \geq 1$, for all subgroups $H\leq G$.
-For fixed $n = \dim X$, the algorithm runs in polynomial time.
-When the stability condition is dropped, the problem is undecidable already in the non-equivariant setting.
+We present an algorithm that, given finite diagrams of simplicial sets $X$, $A$, $Y$, i.e.\ functors $\icatop \to \sSet$, such that $(X,A)$ is a cellular pair, $\dim X \leq 2 \conn Y$ and $\conn Y \geq 1$, computes the set $[X, Y]^A$ of homotopy classes of maps of diagrams $\ell \colon X \to Y$ extending a given $f \colon A \to Y$.
+For fixed $n = \dim X$, the running time of the algorithm is polynomial.
+When the stability condition is dropped, the problem is known to be undecidable.
+Using Elmendorf's theorem, we deduce an algorithm that, given finite simplicial sets $X$, $A$, $Y$ with an action of a finite group $G$, computes the set $[X,Y]^A_G$ of homotopy classes of equivariant maps $\ell \colon X \to Y$ extending a given equivariant map $f \colon A \to Y$ under the stability assumption $\dim X^H \leq 2 \conn Y^H$ and $\conn Y^H \geq 1$, for all subgroups $H\leq G$.
+Again, for fixed $n = \dim X$, the algorithm runs in polynomial time.
+We further apply our results to Tverberg-type problem in computational topology: Given a $k$-dimensional simplicial complex $K$, is there a map $K \to \mathbb{R}^{d}$ without $r$-tuple intersection points?
+In the metastable range of dimensions, $rd \geq (r+1)k +3$, the problem is shown algorithmically decidable in polynomial time when $k$, $d$ and $r$ are fixed.